chudkowsky/howcryptoworksbook/Chapter_12_Governance_Token_Economics_DAO_Operations.md

 #### Shielded Voting: Privacy in Production

-While MACI and commit-reveal schemes remain experimental, Snapshot has deployed practical privacy through Shutter's threshold encryption.
+While MACI and commit-reveal schemes remain experimental, Snapshot's Shielded Voting uses Shutter's threshold encryption.
 Votes are encrypted during the voting period and automatically decrypted when voting closes, providing privacy during voting with transparency of results.

 It's not perfect—sophisticated attackers might still find ways to verify votes—but it raises the bar significantly compared to fully public voting.
 For most governance decisions, this level of privacy protection is sufficient to prevent casual manipulation while maintaining the transparency that makes DAOs trustworthy.